 Television programs, excluding news programs, transmitted by commercial and non-commercial television stations for reception by the general public without charge may be recorded off-air simultaneously with broadcast transmission (including simultaneous cable retransmission) and retained by a school for a period not to exceed the first forty-five (45) consecutive calendar days after date of recording.
 Upon conclusion of this retention period, all off-air recordings must be erased or destroyed immediately.
-Certain programming such as that provided on public television may be exempt from this provision; check with the [principal, teacher or teacher librarian - choose all that apply or add others] or the subscription database, e.g. united streaming.
+Certain programming such as that provided on public television may be exempt from this provision; check with the principal, teacher or teacher librarian or the subscription database, e.g. united streaming.